Primary school options for autistic children

 - principal’s responses to your questions

-- school’s approach to education, diversity and inclusion
+- school’s approach to education, diversity, equity and inclusion

 - experiences of other families.

-It’s a good idea to ask for copies of school policy documents, including emergency procedures, management of medical conditions, bullying, attendance and student engagement.
+It’s a good idea to ask for copies of school policy documents, including policies on emergency procedures, management of medical conditions, diversity, equity and inclusion, bullying, attendance and student engagement.
 Check whether policies cover the needs of children with additional needs and ensure children’s inclusion in all aspects of school life.

-If possible, try to look into some classrooms and be around the playground at lunch or break time.
+If possible, arrange a tour of the school classrooms and visit the playground at lunch or break time.
 This will give you an idea of how children behave towards each other and how teachers guide children’s behaviour and interactions.

 Questions to help you decide on primary schools for autistic children